Complete the form to see how our attorneys may be able to assist you

 The value of these compensation plan arrangements and the benefits to be gained from such arrangements may not yet be fully appreciated or realized by corporations and tax-exempt organizations.
 These arrangements often play a key role in decisions regarding the compensation to be paid to attract, retain and motivate a key employee or employees, provide additional retirement benefits for key employees, and may be instrumental in achieving business objectives.
 A well designed executive compensation program can align the interests of the executives with the interests of the employer and its shareholders/stakeholders.
 Littler attorneys are well schooled in designing and drafting such arrangements, working with the employers that sponsor them, understanding the objectives regarding the employees that participate in them, and understanding the rules under ERISA and the Internal Revenue Code (particularly section 409A) that apply to them.

-Our lawyers have experience in developing annual and long-term incentive plans and providing investor relations services to advise boards about SEC disclosure rules.
 Our experience in executive compensation has allowed us to develop best practices and a database of requisite forms and model plans.

-Our lawyers have the combination of talents necessary to excel in this dynamic area.
+Our lawyers have the combination of talents necessary in this dynamic area.
 We know how to deal with the many complex tax issues that are often critical in executive compensation matters, whether for public, private, non-profit or government entities.
 We have the business savvy to review with corporate lawyers how executive compensation may directly affect the company overall.
 We understand the economics of a contract so that we can help employers avoid unexpected costs or business risks.
 Our practice is supported by veteran litigators in areas that affect executive compensation plans, reflecting Littler’s integrated form of practice.
-With our nationwide geographic coverage, we can assist employers with executive compensation issues quickly and efficiently, regardless of where they arise.
+With our nationwide geographic coverage, we can assist employers with executive compensation issues quickly, effectively, and efficiently, regardless of where they arise.